JustinStowe/DnD_CharacterSheet/README.md

 #### Main Tab

-1. **Class Selection**: Choose your character class from the dropdown menu
+1. **Class & Multiclass Management**:
+   - Display shows all current classes and levels (e.g., "Fighter 5 / Wizard 3")
+   - **Manage Classes Button**: Opens dialog to manage multiple classes
+     - Add new classes to your character
+     - Adjust levels in each class independently
+     - Remove classes (must have at least one)
+     - View total character level
    - Automatically sets BAB progression, save progressions, hit die, and spellcasting ability
-   - Changes to class immediately update BAB and base saves
+   - **Multiclass BAB & Saves**: Stack correctly according to D&D 3e rules
+     - Fighter 5: BAB +5, Fort +4, Ref +1, Will +1
+     - Wizard 3: BAB +1, Fort +1, Ref +1, Will +3
+     - Combined Fighter 5/Wizard 3: BAB +6, Fort +5, Ref +2, Will +4
 2. **Level & Experience**: Track your character's progression
    - XP tracking with next level threshold display
    - **Level Up Button**: Opens dialog to advance your character
+     - Choose which class to level (for multiclass characters)
-     - Roll or use average for HP gain
+     - Roll or use average for HP gain (based on selected class's hit die)
      - Automatically updates BAB, saves, and grants skill points
      - Preview shows all changes before confirming
 3. **Ability Scores**: Enter your ability scores (STR, DEX, CON, INT, WIS, CHA)
    - The modifier is calculated automatically
    - Use "Temp" fields for temporary bonuses/penalties
 4. **Saving Throws**: Base saves auto-calculate from class and level
+   - For multiclass characters, saves stack from all classes
    - Ability modifiers are added automatically
    - Add misc bonuses from feats, items, etc.
 5. **Armor Class**: Enter armor, shield, and other AC bonuses
    - DEX modifier is applied automatically
    - Touch AC and Flat-footed AC are calculated for you
 6. **Combat**: Base Attack Bonus auto-calculates from class and level
+   - For multiclass characters, BAB stacks from all classes
    - Melee attack (BAB + STR) is calculated automatically
    - Ranged attack (BAB + DEX) is calculated automatically